 1. Buildings?
 There are many different kinds of church buildings all over the world.
 Some worship facilities are nicer than others.
 Many people would never go into a traditional church building.
 Wherever a church meets, though, it is important that the members create an atmosphere that welcomes the unchurched.

 2. Music?
 Too often people equate church with bad music.
 Music influences culture and society like nothing else.
 In some Christian circles people are singing songs that are hundreds of years old.
 There is nothing wrong with old music.
 At the same time, we must never forget that the Bible is the inspired Word of God.
 The hymnal is not.
 Music changes and if we want to reach this generation, we need to take advantage of the power of music to help us.
+Spirit-anointed worship has the power to touch people’s spirits and emotions in a deep way.

 3. Preaching?
 Sadly, in many places, it is our message that keeps people away.
 No one wants to be judged or told how bad they are.
 The Holy Spirit is the One who will convict people.
 When we study the Gospels, we never find Jesus preaching angry sermons against sinners.
 The only people Jesus really got angry with were the religious leaders!
 Thankfully, one of the things that we hear a lot from visitors at C3 Church is how our presentation of the Gospel is creative, refreshing, and positive.
 It is not judgmental but it is challenging.